 “We can be real special,” Verrett said.
 “I know it’s a tough for the coaches to make a decision on who’s going to go out there, just because of how deep we are.
 But I think just how tight we are as a group, it’s going to allow us to keep feeding off each other.
 Everyone’s going be wanting to get better each and every day because you know the guys behind you are going to want to be where you are.”

-Here’s more from the league’s northern divisions:
+Here’s more from the NFL’s two North divisions:

 - When asked whether Josh Gordon will play for the Browns in 2018, general manager John Dorsey said “Yeah, I would think, absolutely,” per Cabot (Twitter link).
 It’s difficult to parse the words of a team executive, and even more difficult when it comes to a player with a history of off-field issues, but Dorsey’s answer wasn’t exactly a ringing endorsement of Gordon.
 Gordon did not report for training camp, and while it’s not believed that he failed another drug test, he’s thought to be in a rehab facility.
 With Gordon’s status in question, Cleveland is considering an addition of veteran wideout Dez Bryant.

 - The Browns inserted offset language into Baker Mayfield‘s rookie contract, and fellow first-rounder Denzel Ward made the same concession, according to Nate Ulrich of the Akron Beacon Journal.
 Ward, the fourth overall pick in the 2018 draft, likely didn’t have much of an argument after Mayfield — the No. 1 overall selection — accepted offset language in his deal.
 Players with offset language in their contracts who are cut before the end of their rookie deals have their remaining guaranteed money reduced by what they earn elsewhere.